 Now that we’re back from vacation and the kids are off to school, it’s predictable … inevitable … that summer is abandoning us.
-D**n.
-Maybe the change in seasons will help my brain click into a higher gear.
-God knows the blog could use a micron of gravitas!
+Knowing how to take a great photo helps us northerners preserve those summertime memories… (Insert major wistfulness here.)

 At any rate, we’ll soon be greeted with weekends of iffy weather.
 The kind of weather that keeps us cooped up by the fireplace and boob tube.
 That’s when we can finally crack open that book we’ve been dragging along on family vacations for show.
 Or, we could reminisce about those warmer, sunnier days by going through photographs.

 Thanks to the Internet and cloud technology, we can keep seemingly infinite photographs in virtual space, without having to clutter up our living rooms with Kodak print albums.
 Though somewhat sadly, we tend to treat photographs more like commodities these days.

 Every once in a while I’ll recall the print days of yore, when you had to scoot over to Target to pick up your developed rolls and hope that most of the photos you took “turned out.”
 Making photo books was fun, and it’d be an event to thumb through those memories months and years later with friends and family.